Kobalt Music Group: Founding and early years (2000–2011)

-Expansion and new services (2012–14)
+Expansion and new services (2012–2014)

 After the AWAL acquisition, Kobalt formed the label services division Kobalt Label Services in 2012.
 In July 2012, Kobalt Music Group signed a deal with MPL Communications to exclusively provide administrative services to MPL in "the world outside North America, the U.K. and Ireland."
-The catalog included 1,200 songwriters such as Hugh Masekela and Paul McCartney, with classic songs such as "Baby It's Cold Outside" and "Luck Be A Lady."
+The catalog included 1,200 songwriters such as Hugh Masekela and Paul McCartney, with classic songs such as "Baby It's Cold Outside" and "Luck Be A Lady".
 Prince signed a deal in May 2013 to market and distribute his work with Kobalt, with his rights over his masters left intact.

-Recent developments (2014–present)
+Recent developments (since 2014)

 In 2014 Kobalt purchased the American Mechanical Rights Agency (AMRA), a collection agency.
 Kobalt announced that it was preparing to expand into the Latin American market in April 2014, and that June the company raised US$140 million in funding to "accelerate rapid growth" and that year Kobalt also raised US$66 million from investors such as MSD Capital.